CCRobert1997/Time-series-machine-learning/README.md

 ## Data
 Search data in link: https://www.physionet.org/cgi-bin/atm/ATM
 ![link](/imageforReadme/datasearch.png)
-Select "MIT-BIH Arrhythmia Database (mitdb)" in "Input: Database" block The link to the dataset is on the right side of the blue bar:
+Select "MIT-BIH Arrhythmia Database (mitdb)" in "Input: Database" block. \
+The link to the dataset is on the right side of the blue bar under the search block:
 ![datapagelink](/imageforReadme/downloaddatalink.png)
 If you have "wget", you can download data by type
 ```